karloygard/xcomfortd-go/README.md

 whether that be one or more connected USB devices or multiple ECI devices.

+A prepackaged addon for Home Assistant is available at https://github.com/karloygard/hassio-addons

 Datapoints can be read out from the eprom on the devices, which must be kept updated *manually* if and when devices are added.
 Consult the MRF manual (paragraph USB-RF-Communication Stick) for documentation on how to do this.
-For testing purposes, both TXT and DPL file formats are supported, but the latter format is generally superior.
+For testing purposes, both TXT and DPL file formats are supported, but the latter format is superior.

 To build: